TakMashido/Godot-cloth-simulation/readme.md

 * Add option to interpolate only edges: smaller amunt of vertices is barery visible on places with lesser amount of details, making so will increase performace by decreasing number of vertices and connections without big quality decrease
 * Add weight to simulated vertices
 * Rewrite verlet engine as c++/C#(slower but easier to integrate with engine) module for better performace
+* Add tool mode based creator(make nxm grid), and interpolation in tool mode
+* Divide connections and points into chunks to be able to stop processing then when there are out of screen.